Yauhc/auto_project/README.md

 https://qpsttool.com/qpst-tool-v2-7-496#google_vignette

-Download the QPST tool from the page.

-After downloading, extract the archive.
+Download the QPST tool from the page.After downloading, extract the archive.

 Run QPST.2.7.496.1.exe to install the tool.
-It will be installed by default to:
+It will be installed by default to:C:\Program Files (x86)\Qualcomm

-C:\Program Files (x86)\Qualcomm

 After installation, go to the folder above and copy the QPST folder into the utils folder inside your project directory.